Recently updated on: September 27, 2023

-Basically, interest is the amount paid to you for lending money to a person or institution, like a bank, or the money that you pay on top of the initial amount if you borrow.
+Interest is the amount paid to you for lending money to a person or institution, like a bank, or the money you have to pay on top of the initial amount if you borrow.

 Suppose you save your money in financial institutions like traditional or digital banks.
 In that case, you may have noticed that they pay you a certain amount after a certain period of time.
 That amount is the interest.